Local Services: Scotland

 My interest in this Monday to Friday service arises from Cannich being an access point to the wild country around Glen Affric.
 Once, there was the possibility of there being enough coverage to allow a day trip but cuts mean that a stay in the area is needed unless you either make use of a taxi or have your transport.
 That is not so ideal but the chance of getting there at all may interest those wanting to spend longer around Glen Affric or even enjoy a multi-day walk as far as the Cluanie Inn from where buses too and from Skye will convey you.

 30/30A/31/31A: Lanark- Wanlockhead

 Until this bus service became known to me, the idea of savouring the Southern Upland Way or other walks around Wanlockhead did not look as straightforward, given that a walk from Sanquhar’s train station was involved.
 While the buses travel Monday to Saturday only and the frequency has its irregularities, more walking possibilities open up for anyone wishing to venture away from more popular destinations.
-A good stretch of the day is covered too, from early morning to early evening in fact.
-There are six departures each way too with Wanlockhead only never not being reach by the penultimate return trip of the day.
+A good stretch of the day is covered too, from early morning to early evening as it happens.
+There are six departures each way too with Wanlockhead not being reached by the penultimate return trip of the day.
 More typically, departure times are two to three hours apart so some planning is needed though the timetable remains very workable.

 31: Aviemore - Glenmore - Cairngorm

 This service makes staying in Aviemore and exploring the hills about Rothiemurchus and Glenmore a convenient possibility.
 While I suspect that it attracts a generous subsidy thanks to the troubled Cairngorm Mountain and its funicular railway, the hourly frequency is undeniably useful for many a day out among the hills as well as getting to and from the Cairngorm Lodge SYHA hostel.

 344: Croy - Blackwood - Twechar - Kilsyth